prestodb/presto/presto-docs/src/main/sphinx/installation/deployment.rst

 .. code-block:: none

     coordinator=false
-    datasources=jmx,hive
     http-server.http.port=8080
     task.max-memory=1GB
     discovery.uri=http://example.net:8080

 These properties require some explanation:

-* ``datasources``:
-  Specifies the list of catalog names that may have splits processed on this node.
-Both the coordinator and workers have ``jmx`` enabled because the JMX catalog enables querying JMX properties from all nodes.
-  However, only the workers have ``hive`` enabled, because we do not want to process Hive splits on the coordinator, as this can interfere with query coordination and slow down everything.

 * ``http-server.http.port``:
   Specifies the port for the HTTP server.
 Presto uses HTTP for all